ErikaDva/CRC_MasterThesis/README.md

 ### 3. Explorative analysis (ampvis2)

-[ampvis2](https://madsalbertsen.github.io/ampvis2/index.html) package was utilised for explorative analysis of functional and taxonomic feature tables.
+R package, [ampvis2](https://madsalbertsen.github.io/ampvis2/index.html), was utilised for explorative analysis of functional and taxonomic feature tables.
 The package was originally developed for visualing amplicon data, however, it is capable of dealing with shotgun metagenomics data.

 ### 4. Association testing

+#### 4.1 SIAMCAT/Wirbel

+#### 4.2 MaAsLin2

+R package, [MaAslin2](https://huttenhower.sph.harvard.edu/maaslin/), was used to determine multivariable associations between metadata and microbial features [(Mallick _et al.,_ 2021)](https://doi.org/10.1186/s13059-021-02306-1).
+It is based on general linear models.

 ### 5. Machine learning models